-I’m willing to say this, though: A complicated hairstyle is a symptoms of a life out of control.
+I’m willing to say this though: A complicated hairstyle can be a symptom of a life that’s out of control.
+Radical enough for you?

 Someone with a complex style or cut may be self-conscious about appearance and hiding behind the hair.
 Or big hair could indicate that someone is trapped in a consumer mentality, insisting on paying a high price for a haircut because expensive cuts are better than cheap ones.
-Worst of all, overstyled hair could indicate a person who doesn’t analyze his or her life, looking for simpler, better, cheaper, nicer alternatives to what’s always been done.
+Worst of all, overstyled hair could indicate a person who doesn’t analyze their life by looking for simpler, better, cheaper, nicer alternatives to what’s always been done.

-Here are six more things I know are true about minimalist hairstyling.
+Here are 6 more things that I know are true about minimalist hairstyling.

 1. Short clipper cuts are simple, but a shaved head isn’t.

 I expect some disagreement about this.
 While a shaved head looks like a minimalist style, it takes too long to do well and requires maintenance to look good.
 Speaking from experience, I can tell you there’s nothing simple about shaving your head.
-Buzzing your hair with clippers and guard number 3 or 4, for example, looks great and continues to look good for weeks, so that’s my current choice.
+Buzzing your hair with clippers and guard number 1, 2, 3 or 4, however, looks great and continues to look good for weeks, so that’s my current choice.

 2. It’s silly to pay for something you can do better yourself.

 And that includes clipper cuts.
-In the past, I’ve frequently paid to have my hair cut with clipper guard number 3 or 4 — then realized when I got home that there were little pieces of hair sticking up that I had to trim myself.
-And I’ve never yet visited a barber or stylist who can trim a neckline straight.
-But after some practice, I can do it perfectly.
+In the past, I’ve frequently paid to have my hair cut with clipper guard number 3 or 4 – then realized when I got home that there were little pieces of hair sticking up that I had to trim myself.
+And I’ve not yet visited a barber or stylist who can trim a neckline straight.
+But after some practice, I can do it perfectly myself.

 3. Dyes have no place in a simple life.

-Even though I have more grey hair than most people my age — and it is rapidly increasing — I promised myself years ago that I would never use hair dye.
-Setting aside the mess of doing it yourself or the expense of having it done, coating my head with chemicals and then allowing them to slowly absorb seems an absurd idea if I want to live a long, healthy life.
+Even though I have more gray hair than some people my age — and it’s rapidly increasing — I promised myself years ago that I would never use hair dye.
+Setting aside the mess of doing it myself or the expense of having it done, coating my head with chemicals and then allowing them to slowly absorb seems an absurd idea if I want to live a long, healthy life.

-4. Hair products deserves a minimalist approach too.
+4. Hair products deserve a minimalist approach too.

-While I’d like to say that I don’t put anything on my hair other than my inexpensive natural store-brand shampoo and conditioner from Whole Foods Market, I do use a little styling gel, especially when I’m almost due for another trim, to turn my shaggy hair into something modern and messy.
-But surely hairsprays and styles that are set by a beautician are a thing best left in the last century.
+While I’d like to say that I don’t put anything on my hair other than my inexpensive natural store-brand shampoo and conditioner from Whole Foods, I do use a little styling gel, especially when I’m almost due for another trim and my hair’s longer than it should be – to turn my shaggy hair into something modern and messy.
+But surely hairspray and beautician-set styles are things best left in the last century.

 5. You don’t have to look the same every day.